 Last season, Claiborne was an emotional mess.
 While rehabbing from a hamstring injury, Claiborne's father passed away suddenly.
 And just days after losing his father, he became a father himself to a baby girl.

-Dealing with the life of the NFL and the realities of the world can be difficult to do sometimes, especially for a player in his early 20s.
+Dealing with life in the NFL and the realities of the world can be difficult to do sometimes, especially for a player in his early 20s.
 The Cowboys can give Claiborne a pass for roughly the last month of the 2013 season due to his mental state.
 Claiborne wanted to play, but his body and personal issues prevented that for a time.